th0mazzz/Demo/README.md

  - [x] be able to view assignment pages and go back

 user input:
- - [ ] be able to add and delete subjects
+ - [x] be able to add subjects
- - [ ] be able to add and delete subcategories in a subject, and have the program yell at you if the cats are invalid
+ - [x] be able to add subcategories in a subject
+ - [x] be able to add assignments
- - [ ] be able to add and delete assignments
+ - [ ] be able to delete stuff
+ - [ ] have the program yell at you if the subcats are invalid
  - [ ] have the averages show up for every subcategory and update every time a new assignment is added
  - [ ] averages show, automatic update for every subject
  - [ ] GPA show on homepage and be automatically updated